franknew/DesignPattern/README.md

 # DesignPattern

-for person to learn design pattern. there are many design pattern instance in c# of this project.
+for people to learn design pattern. there are many design pattern instances in c#.